 - Add the mixture filling up to half of the silicone mold;

-- Place your dish in a 50˚C oven for 45 minutes;
+- Place your mold in a 50˚C oven for 45 minutes;

-- When you remove the dish, the PDMS should still be soft enough to create one uniform structure, but hard enough to your pluronic print.
+- When you remove the mold, the PDMS should still be soft enough to create one uniform structure, but hard enough to print your pluronic print.

 - Print your desired structure on the PDMS surface;